codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 }
 ```

-Now run `npm install` in the repository root.
+Now run `npm install` and `npm run bootstrap` in the repository root.

 ## Create a configuration schema